mohitsinha/treat-jekyll-template/_posts/2021-05-11-indian-shakshuka.md

     10. Cover and cook for 2-3 minutes on low flame.

     **Garnishing**
-    1. Shakshuka(Masala Poached eggs) is ready.
-Garnish it with coriander leaves.
+    1. Garnish it with coriander leaves.
 ---
 Shakshuka(Masala Poached egg) is a middle Eastern egg recipe made with eggs poached in spicy tomato sauce.